aloha1/xposed_frame/README.md

 # xposed_frame
-This is a Xposed Module for Xposed Framework
+This is a Http hook Module for Xposed Framework

 # Features
 With this module, we can get information about the networking application's behavior: